johng034/Language-Classifier/README.md

 4. Once the packages are installed, you can **run the streamlit application** by typing `streamlit run app.py` in the terminal

 ## Improvements
-I would like to add more data and support for more languages.
-I am currently considering adding data from wikipedia pages or tweets as additional data
+I am currently considering adding data from wikipedia pages or tweets to train the algorithm on a wider range of data.